Transitional English Course

 - Sequence 1: Diagnostic and Writing Basics

-Transitional English courses are not for college credit.
-Rather, students who successfully complete Transitional English with a 70% or higher will receive guaranteed placement in courses requiring an Accuplacer reading score (or equivalent) at Illinois Central College and all other Illinois community colleges.
+Transitional English courses do not earn college credit.
+Passing with 70% or higher guarantees placement in courses requiring an Accuplacer reading score at Illinois Central College until 2023, and at all Illinois community colleges and some universities after.

 Partnership High Schools

 - Roanoke-Benson High School

 - Peoria Heights High School

 For more information about the course or partner with Illinois Central College to offer the course at your high school, contact Melissa Grunow, associate professor of English and Transitional English Course Coordinator, at [email protected].

 Frequently Asked Questions